desa-thomas/Controversy-Aggregator/README.md

 - Researching corporate business practices
 - Exploring industry-specific media coverage through an ethical lens

-The frontend, built with JavaScript and HTML, is hosted on GitHub, while the backend — powered by Python (Flask) and MariaDB — runs on my Raspberry Pi at home.
+The frontend, built with JavaScript and HTML, is hosted on GitHub, while the backend — powered by Python (Flask) and MariaDB — runs on my Raspberry Pi at home (port has not been forwarded at the moment).

-🚧 _Note:_ The frontend and API are still under active development.
-Once stable, the app will be hosted publicly.
-In the meantime, you're welcome to:
+_Note:_ Although the web app is not publically hosted at the moment, feel free to:

 - Browse the codebase
 - View [screenshots](/screenshots)